Violeta Violeta: Promotion

 The first single from the first volume of the trilogy, "Philemon Arthur & the Dung", was released digitally on 24 August 2010.
 In October the single was moved to the "A-list" of Norwegian radio station NRK P3, the highest priority playlist on the station, providing the song with more frequent airplay and exposure.
 To promote the release of the second single, "Hjerteknuser", Kaizers Orchestra released the official notes and lyrics to the song for free download, allowing unsigned musicians to record their own version of the song.
 The winner, Moi, was announced on Norwegian radio on 27 October 2010, who is scheduled to have her cover of "Hjerteknuser" released on Kaizers Orchestra's proprietary record label, and the opportunity to tour with them in 2011; during the same broadcast, Kaizers Orchestra's own version of the song received its world premiere.
 The second- and third-place winners of the competition were also given permission to release their separate versions.
 The music video for Kaizers Orchestra's "Hjerteknuser" stars Norwegian actress Ane Dahl Torp portraying Beatrice, one of the characters from the lyrical "universe" of Violeta Violeta.

-For their third single, "En for orgelet, en for meg", they collaborated with guest rappers from Germany (Prinz Pi) Sweden (Timbuktu), and The Netherlands (Blaxtar) to create versions of the song to be released in those countries.
+For their third single, "En for orgelet, en for meg", they collaborated with guest rappers from Germany (Prinz Pi), Sweden (Timbuktu), and The Netherlands (Blaxtar) to create versions of the song to be released in those countries.
 The album version of the song is made available for digital download upon pre-ordering the first album.
 To further promote the album, Ottesen and Øyvind Storesund, the group's bassist, embarked on a tour of small venues in Europe, performing as an acoustic double act.
 In the ten remaining days leading up to the album's release, the band uploaded videos starring Helge Risa, the pump organist, recorded during the preproduction period for the supporting tour.
 Guitarist Geir Zahl also uploaded a documentary about the making of the album to YouTube.

 Track listing

-Lyrics for all songs are in the Norwegian language.
 Lyrics and music by Janove Ottesen.